ViperLiu/AutoDecompiler/README.md

-# AutoDecompiler
+# MASToolBox
-A handy tool for MAS test
+A bunch of handy tools for MAS test